kosmoi/lenic/README.md

 `rm install-debian.sh`

-to remove the install script, which isn't needed any more ;-) For using lenic simply type 'lenic' in your terminal.
+to remove the install script, which isn't needed any more ;-)

+Type 'lenic' in your terminal to use Lenic.

 ## Information